Cycle through the countryside

 Think you’ve got what it takes to survive?
 Find out at Amsterdam West’s own indoor and outdoor laser tag arena at Lasertag Amsterdam.
 Two to 24 people, including kids aged eight and up, can join in on the half-hour mission using the latest laser-tag tech.
 If you’re in the mood to really let loose (and maybe earn yourself a few bruises), partner up and play some paintball.
 Run, jump, hide and ambush your friends at Paintball Spaarnwoude, an attack zone hidden deep in the woods just 15 minutes from Amsterdam’s centre.

-Monkey around at Fun Forest
+Monkey around at Klimbos Fun Forest

 The Netherlands may be flat, but there are still plenty of things to climb!
-Fun Forest, located at the north end of Amsterdamse Bos, offers a family-friendly place to run, jump and climb the trees of one of Amsterdam’s best nature spots.
+Kimbos Fun Forest, located at the north end of Amsterdamse Bos, offers a family-friendly place to run, jump and climb the trees of one of Amsterdam’s best nature spots.
 Children and adults – yes, they can partake in the adventure, too – may choose from nine increasingly challenging rope courses and ziplines on which to romp around.
 Emerge from the forest to begin a new adventure on the water: in the summer, Fun Forest offers the stand-up paddle-boarding (SUP) experience on the nearby lake.

 Rent a boat to discover more of the Netherlands

 If you’d rather sit back and relax on the water, renting a boat can get you outside and moving without all the effort of paddling.
 Rent a motorised boat to sail gently through the canals of Amsterdam, or go a bit further north to explore Waterland.
 Waterland, comprising various small towns such as Monnickendam and Ilpendam, is a haven for sailors: half of the municipality is water!
 There are dozens of sailing routes that take you from town to town, allowing you to discover the region.
 End a sailing trip with a stop at nearby Edam to refuel (and sample some of their quintessential cheese, of course).
+This round up of the best spots for boating around Amsterdam is a great place to get started.

 Dip your feet in the water

 The water in the canals may be clean, but with so many boats, houseboats and the more-than-occasional submerged bike, it’s not the easiest place to swim, nor is it allowed in most places.
 Luckily, when the weather gets warmer, outdoor swimming pools in Amsterdam invite guests to jump right in.
 Swimming pools such as the Noorderparkbad, Flevoparkbad and Brediusbad offer – in addition to large pools for adults – wading pools and fun fountains for small children, making for a safe and entertaining day of splashing around.
 For a more natural swim, head to Het Twiske – a recreational area just north of Amsterdam that features a large lake surrounded by tall, lush trees and space to lounge.
-Read our full guide to the best (official) outdoor swimming spots in Amsterdam.
+Read our full guide to the best outdoor swimming spots in Amsterdam.

 Head to the beach for a wild day of water sports